 A simple HTML form example for submitting a document for formatting via the Web browser:

-This example can be saved as an .html
+This example can be saved as an .html file and opened

 in a Web browser to submit documents (assuming that